 The redetermination notice you got in level 1 has directions for you to file a request for reconsideration.

 - Fill out a "Medicare Reconsideration Request Form."
+[PDF, 180 KB]

 - Submit a written request to the QIC that includes:

-- Your name, address, and Medicare number.
+- Your name and Medicare Number.

 - An explanation of why you disagree with the redetermination decision.

 In most cases, the QIC will send you a written response called a "Medicare Reconsideration Notice" about 60 days after the QIC gets your appeal request.
+If the QIC doesn’t issue a timely decision, you may ask the QIC to move your case to the next level of appeal.